N516942R/WeylandTavern-Launcher/Launcher/README.md

 ```

 The launcher performs a preflight check, optionally installs npm packages, starts the SillyTavern server and displays it.
 Logs are written to `logs/`.

+## Security

+The Tauri configuration grants only the minimal permissions required:

+- `shell.execute` for running commands in `SILLYTAVERN_DIR`
+- `fs.readFile` for reading configuration and logs
+- `path` for resolving application directories
+- `process.exit` for quitting the app

+A strict content security policy allows resources from `self` and connections to `http://127.0.0.1:*` only.

 ## Troubleshooting
 - Ensure `SILLYTAVERN_DIR` points to a valid SillyTavern checkout.